 Premier's Science Fellowship Program

-The Premier’s Science Fellowship Program (Fellowship Program) aims to attract leading researchers to Western Australia, and builds on the success of the previous Western Australian Fellowships Program to advance State Government science priority areas.
-The Fellows appointed under the 2017 Round of the Fellowship Program were announced in this media statement.
+The Premier’s Science Fellowship Program (Fellowship Program) aims to attract leading researchers to Western Australia, and builds on the success of the previous Western Australian Fellowships Program to advance State Government science and innovation priority areas.

 Science and Agribusiness Connect